pkuwwt/pkuwwt.github.io/techniques/_posts/2020-03-14-how-to-show-sqlite3-output-as-man-page-table.md

 ## Why to use man page?

 The output format of Sqlite3 sucks.
-For example, too many rows, too long rows.
-Although there are `-html` and `-csv` format, why should I use them if I only want to view the first few rows just like PostgreSQL?
+For example, there may be too many rows, too long rows.
+There are already `-html` and `-csv` formats, but why should I use them if I only want to view the first few rows just like PostgreSQL?

-In PostgreSQL prompt, it is always a happy experience to view the query results in a `less`-like interface.
-I view the first few rows, and press `q` to quit without messing up with the interface.
+In PostgreSQL prompt, it is always a happy experience to view the query results in a `less`-style interface.
+User can view the first few rows, and then press `q` to quit without messing up with the interface.

 ## How to implement it?

-The first words come to a linuxer's mind should be: `terminal`, `less` and `table`.
+As regard to this problem, the first words come into a linuxer's mind should be: `terminal`, `less` and `table`.

 We know the *manpage* has table format, so we may try to convert the sqlite3 query results to *manpage*, i.e. the `groff` format.

-After a few searching, I found that the table in man page is actually related to a format or program called [`tbl`](https://linux.die.net/man/1/tbl).
+After some searching, I found that the table in man page is actually related to a format or program called [`tbl`](https://linux.die.net/man/1/tbl).
 There is no sample code to start with, so I read the original report [Tbl - A Program to Format Tables](http://doc.cat-v.org/unix/v10/10thEdMan/tbl.pdf) and get the following example

 ![](../img/tbl.jpg)

-Given a file `table.txt`
+Given a file `table.1`

 ```
 .TS